-Scientists believe that it works by stimulating the nervous system which then activates mechanisms which cause healing and promote physical and emotional well-being.
-Unlike conventional Western medicine, acupuncture emphasizes individual attention and hands-on care – rather than drugs and technology – and does not carry a risk of adverse side effects.
+Scientists believe that it works by stimulating the nervous system which then activates mechanisms which stimulate healing and promote physical and emotional well-being.
+Unlike conventional Western medicine, acupuncture emphasises focus on the individual and hands-on care – rather than drugs and technology – and does not carry a risk of adverse side effects.

-The first acupuncture treatment combines a diagnosis and treatment – and therefore could last up to 1 1/2 hours.
+The first acupuncture treatment combines a diagnosis and treatment.
 You will be asked about your current symptoms, what treatment you have received, your medical history, your diet, digestive system, sleeping patterns and emotional state.
-Kate will also feel your pulses on both wrists, and ask to look at your tongue.
+I will also feel your pulses on both wrists, and ask to look at your tongue.

 Please bring along a list of any medical and herbal supplements you may be taking, as well as any blood tests and hospital investigations you may have had as this will aid the diagnosis.

-The acupuncture points used are not always close to the part of the body where you experience the problem.
+The acupuncture points used are not always close to the part of the body where you are experiencing the problem.
 For example, although you might have hurt your back, needles may be inserted into your hand or foot.

-Don’t be alarmed by this, it is done because acupuncture treats the whole body as an interconnected system, such that change in one area can affect the rest.
+Don’t be alarmed by this, it is done because acupuncture treats the whole body as an interconnected system, in such a way that change in one area can affect the rest.

-The number of acupuncture treatments you need depends on the complexity of your illness, whether it’s a chronic or recent condition, and your general health.
+The number of acupuncture treatments you need depends on the complexity of your illness, whether it’s a long-standing or recent condition, and your general health.

 For example, you may need only one treatment for a recent wrist sprain, while a long-term illness may require treatments for several months to achieve good results.